 A site auditor's accreditation is not automatically renewed at the end of their accreditation term.
 Auditors must formally request renewal of their accreditation by applying in writing to the EPA 30-60 days before the expiry of their current term of accreditation.
 Applications not received within this period will not be accepted and the auditor's accreditation will automatically expire when their accreditation term ends.
 In this case, a new accreditation application would need to be submitted when applications are next called for.
-Applications to renew a site auditor's accreditation must include:
+Applications to renew a site auditor's accreditation must include a completed and signed auditor's declaration.
+The CLM Act sets out the grounds on which the EPA may refuse to renew a site auditor's accreditation.